Back pain is one of the most common health problems encountered which can reduce work capacity, productivity and quality of life.

 CAUSES OF BACK PAIN

-- working/sitting in a faulty posture for prolonged periods
+- working/sitting in faulty postures for prolonged periods

 - sudden twisting, bending, overstretching